-Macroeconomics, technology, growing risks, and the continuous search for new opportunities will largely shape family office trends for 2024, influencing how these entities think, invest, and operate.
+Technology, government policy, global economics, and the continuous search for new opportunities will largely shape family office trends for 2025, influencing how these entities think, invest, and operate.

 The overall outlook for family offices is positive, as the number of establishments continues to grow, reflecting rising wealth globally.

-But with proper awareness, foresight, and protectiveness, single- and multi-family offices can capitalize mitigate the risk and ensure a smooth operation.
+With proper awareness, foresight, and protectiveness, single- and multi-family offices can thrive in 2025.

 As global wealth increases, so does the number of family offices, driven in large part from Asia.